feimosi/baguetteBox.js/README.md

     <img src="img/thumbs/2-1.jpg">
 </a>
 ```
-If you have 1366x768 resolution it'll choose `"img/medium/2-1.jpg"`.
+If you have 1366x768 resolution baguetteBox.js will choose `"img/medium/2-1.jpg"`.
 If, however, it's 1440x900 it'll choose `"img/big/2-1.jpg"`.
 Keep `href` attribute as a fallback (link to a bigger image eg. Full HD).

 ## Customization

-You can pass as a second parameter an object with custom options.
-The following are available with corresponding defaults:
+You can pass an object with custom options as a second parameter.
+The following are available with their corresponding defaults:
 ```javascript
 {
   captions: true,       // true|false - Display image captions